George Warren, Artistic Director

 Elaine has a Master’s Degree in Voice Performance and Pedagogy (teaching) from Westminster Choir College and a bachelor of Arts from Indiana University of Pennsylvania, where she studied pipe organ.
 She has worked as a paid church soloist in New York City and has many years of experience as an Organist/Choir Director.
 As a member of the world renowned Westminster Choir, Elaine has sung concerts throughout Europe and Asia as well as in the US with such orchestras as the Philadelphia, the New York and the Berlin Philharmonics in such venues as Carnegie Hall and Lincoln Center in New York City.
 She has also made several professional recordings.
 As a soloist, Elaine has performed with The Chautauqua Symphony, The Indiana University of Pennsylvania Chorale and Orchestra, The Allegheny Chorale and Orchestra, The Princeton Freshman Choir and Orchestra, The Lehigh University Choir and Orchestra and the Princeton Singers.
 Elaine has been teaching at Center Stage since 1997, helping many of our students achieve their professional dreams.

 Kathryn joins us, bringing her extensive experience as a teacher, choreographer and performer to our students.
-She holds a Bachelors Degree in Performing Arts/Damce from, De Sales University.
+She holds a Bachelors Degree in Performing Arts/Dance from, De Sales University.
 She has performed professionally with Push Factor Dance Company in NY and ACTion Dance Touring company.
-Kathryn has choreographed extensively for competitions and given master dance classes throughout our region.
-We are so pleased to welcome her to our faculty.
+Kathryn has choreographed extensively for competitions, given master dance classes throughout our region, and works extensively with our Jazzcats and Jr Cat companies.

 Danielle Mondi began her dance training at Center Stage working her way up to become a member of the Senior Cats Company.
 She then attended Rutgers University, Mason Gross School of the Arts and graduated with a BFA in dance in 2009.
 Since graduation, she went on to work with Joyce King/JKDC and Tangerine Dance, Marie Alonzo Snyder , where she has had the opportunity to perform in New York City at The Ailey Citigroup Theater, Harkness Dance Center/92nd Street Y, GreenSpace, Dance New Amsterdam and Manhattan Movement and Arts Center.
 In addition to performing, Danielle’s ultimate goal is to teach dance education to children of all ages.
 Danielle works closely with Artistic Director of JKDC, Joyce King, to further develop their dance education program for young dancers and she choreographs for a children’s community theater program.
 She also presented work in Times Square for the Phineaus and Ferb Platybus Tour Kickoff, in honor of the Disney Channels original Movie Phineaus and Ferb: Across the 2nd Dimension.
 “Focus on constant improvement and Never Give Up!”
 Danielle is the valued director of many of our Jazz Companies.

-Tori Moots, Lyrical, Contemporary, Jazz, Tap, Ballet, Acting, Company Director
+Tori Moots, Lyrical, Contemporary, Jazz, Tap, Ballet, Acting, Jazzcat Company Director

 Tori is a Center Stage Alumnus, where she was a member of CATS, Tap CATS, and three years in the Pre-Professional Acting Class.
 She starred in the Center Stage mainstage show for all four years of her high-school, and also appeared in productions of “The Bald Soprano,” “The Laramie Project,” and “The Importance of Being Earnest.”
 She appeared for many years in Cabaret for Life, an AIDS benefit.
 Since graduating from Center Stage, she studied for two years at Marymount Manhattan College in New York City, taking classes in dance and acting, while simultaneously studying at Broadway Dance Center and Steps.
 She recently choreographed a school production of “Beauty and the Beast,” and continued as assistant director the following year.
-Upon completion of her Bachelor’s degree in education at Rider University, Tori joined our Center Stage family again, this time as a full time teacher and director of our JAZZ CATS Program.
+Upon completion of her Bachelor’s degree in education at Rider University, Tori became the director of our JAZZ CATS Program and also works with our Sr Cats and Jr Cats.
+Her choreography is Nationally Award winning.

 Kimberly Moscariello, Musical Theatre